-If you or a loved one is in need of legal advice in relation to any family law matter take advantage of our complimentary, no obligations consultation where you can meet with one of our Family Law experts and find out what the next best course of action for you and your family is to secure your future.
+If you or a loved one is in need of legal advice in relation to any family law matter take advantage of our free initial, no obligation consultation where you can meet with one of our Family Law experts and find out what the next best course of action is for you and your family to secure your future.
 Be proactive and call us today on 0800 999 4437 or email firstname.lastname@example.org and one of our friendly team will be happy to assist you.